Madankc53/profile.madankc/README.md

-# madankc.com.np — profile site
+# profile.madankc.com.np

 A static site, no build step.
-Plain HTML/CSS/JS + Three.js (WebGL hero) + GSAP (scroll animation), both loaded from CDN.
-This means Cloudflare Pages needs **zero build configuration** — it just serves the files.
+Plain HTML/CSS/JS + Three.js (WebGL hero with bloom) + GSAP (scroll animation) + Lenis (smooth scroll), all loaded from CDN.
+Cloudflare Pages needs **zero build configuration** — it just serves the files.

 ## 1. Before you deploy

-- Replace `assets/profile.jpg` with your real photo (currently a placeholder).
-Square-ish or portrait (4:5) crops work best, at least 800px wide.
+- Replace `assets/profile.jpg` with your real photo (currently a placeholder — your upload didn't come through on my end, so drop the real file in here).
+Portrait crop (4:5), at least 800px wide, works best.
-- Swap `hello@madankc.com.np` in `index.html` for whichever email you actually want listed.
-- Everything else (DG Link Network, thenepal.io, the builds grid) is written from what you told me — check it over and adjust any wording, numbers, or claims you want to change.
+- Everything else — the six project cards and six social links — is pulled straight from what you gave me.
+Skim it once for typos, especially the WhatsApp number and handles.

 ## 2. Push to GitHub